procwire/python-uptime-monitor/README.md

 ---

-## 💡 Ideas for Extending This
+## 💡 Real-World Uses for This Monitor

-- Track and log response times
-- Monitor SSL certificate expiration dates
-- Store outage history in a database
-- Generate weekly uptime reports
+This type of Python uptime monitoring system can be used for much more than websites.

+- Monitoring personal blogs
-- Monitor authenticated APIs with custom headers
+- Checking automation APIs
+- Tracking Discord bot health endpoints
+- Watching VPS landing pages
+- Monitoring portfolio sites
+- Checking internal tools for clients

+Once you understand this workflow, you can automate monitoring for almost anything online.

 ---